Conures are one of the most popular pet bird species and with good reason!

 Bred initially in Europe, cinnamon conures are very intelligent and curious about different types of conures and parakeets.

-They are a favorite among many bird owners because they aren’t nearly as destructive as some other kinds of pet birds.
+They are a favorite among many bird owners because they aren’t nearly as destructive as other pet birds.

 However, they will still need plenty of attention from their owners and toys to keep them occupied.